-Surgery Suite Volunteer: Volunteers working in the surgery department provide support to the Veterinarians and Veterinary Technicians in order to efficiently Spay/Neuter the thousands of animals who are surrendered to the Animal Humane Society each year.
+Surgical Prep Assistant: Volunteers prepare materials for surgery and help care for animals during recovery to provide support in order to efficiently Spay/Neuter the thousands of animals who are surrendered to the Animal Humane Society each year.

 Treatment Assistant: Volunteers work with our vet services staff to help administer morning medication to animals.

 Rabbit Pawfiler: Volunteers evaluate the personalities of rabbits waiting for adoption based on their behavior and interactions with their environment and the volunteer.
 This information helps potential customers make informed decisions when adopting a rabbit.
 No prior rabbit experience necessary.
-This is an add-on role for current volunteers looking for ways to be more involved.
+Training provided.